March 05, 2014 Lebanon Middle East

 Time for a Change: Middle East Airlines New Inflight Menu

-As long as I can remember, MEA served up carton menu cards to passengers displaying the inflight menu.
-Oh and that's not forgetting to same old images of Byblos Port or Baalbek in the background...
+As long as I can remember, MEA served up carton menu cards to passengers displaying the in-flight menu.
+Oh, and that's not forgetting the same old images of Byblos Port or Baalbeck in the background...
 But this has changed...
-It's 2014 and thankfully MEA has decided to join the hype of technology-boom by upgrading its website, creating a mobile version of the site as well as... hold your breath people...
+It's 2014, and thankfully, MEA has decided to join the technology boom by upgrading its website, creating a mobile version of the site, as well as... hold your breath, people...
 A NEW MENU design and layout...

 Middle_East_Airlines_New_Menu08

-Many don't agree with me and continue on bashing MEA, but I personally respect this company and the efforts it is putting into its business.
+Many people disagree with me and continue to bash MEA, but I personally respect this company and the efforts it is putting into its business.
 Expensive fares?
 Maybe.
 But both the food and service are improving drastically.
-I have said it more than once - I've had one of the best knefe's ever, onboard MEA and the meals prepared in Beirut Airport's kitchens are up to fine standards.
+I have said it more than once - I've had one of the best knafeh's ever, onboard MEA, and the meals prepared in Beirut Airport's kitchens are up to fine standards.
 When you travel with other airlines, you'll understand what I mean.

-Yellow, grey, light green and red freshen up this newsprint.
-On top, is the menu displayed horizontally.
-Drinks, appetizers, main course and dessert in three different languages.
+Yellow, grey, light green, and red freshen up this newsprint.
+On top is the menu displayed horizontally.
+Drinks, appetizers, main course, and dessert in three different languages.
 French and English on one side and Arabic on the other.
 Under that is a grey paragraph describing the brunch.
-All on a thick paper, that's easy to hold.
+All on thick paper, that's easy to hold.

 Middle_East_Airlines_New_Menu04

-Seventy percent of the flyer is dedicated to travel news: Fun travel facts, 5 travel musts, story of a Lebanese knefeh, "did you know" facts, optimal use of limited space and a QR code to manage your booking and discover MEA news.
-Beautifully presented with logos, pictures and illustrations.
-On the Arabic side, you can see the menu, best ways of stretching on a plane, a feature on an artist (Samir Sayegh), knefeh story in Arabic, transportation recommendations and some quotes.
+Seventy percent of the flyer is dedicated to travel news: Fun travel facts, 5 travel musts, story of a Lebanese knefeh, "did you know" facts, optimal use of limited space, and a QR code to manage your booking and discover MEA news.
+Beautifully presented with logos, pictures, and illustrations.
+On the Arabic side, you can see the menu, the best ways of stretching on a plane, a feature on an artist (Samir Sayegh), a knefeh story in Arabic, transportation recommendations, and some quotes.
 Receiving the tray, I was impressed.
-It's been a while since I traveled in economy and what I saw today is equivalent to the standards served on business class on many other airlines leaving from Beirut like Alitalia, Turkish airlines and Lufthanza.
-A generous tray filled with four plates, bread, juice and water - A plate of cheese (halloum and kashkawan), fruit salad, croissant, French bread, Lurpak butter, Maccaw orange juice, Lebanese bread, Kassatly jam, a cup of water and a portion of Knefe - All of this with a stainless cutlery.
-Yes a stainless cutlery stamped with the MEA logo.
+It's been a while since I traveled in economy, and what I saw today is equivalent to the standards served on business class on many other airlines leaving from Beirut, like Alitalia, Turkish Airlines, and Lufthansa.
+A generous tray filled with four plates, bread, juice, and water - A plate of cheese (halloum and kashkawan), fruit salad, croissant, French bread, Lurpak butter, Maccaw orange juice, Lebanese bread, Kassatly jam, a cup of water, and a portion of Knefe - All of this with stainless cutlery.
+Yes, a stainless steel cutlery stamped with the MEA logo.

 Middle_East_Airlines_New_Menu34

-The Knefeh is impeccable: A two layered treat of warm cheese and pastry saturated with sweet rose water syrup and decorated with some crushed pistachios sprinkled over the top.
-A masterpiece of Lebanese cuisine served onboard, prepared by skilled chefs on ground and filled with a pinch of Lebanese charm and love for a beautiful country.
-I enjoyed the quality of cheese used, the softness of the preparation, the adequate quantity of sweetness and the warmth of the mix.
+The Knefeh is impeccable: A two-layered treat of warm cheese and pastry saturated with sweet rose water syrup and decorated with some crushed pistachios sprinkled over the top.
+A masterpiece of Lebanese cuisine served onboard, prepared by skilled chefs on the ground and filled with a pinch of Lebanese charm and love for a beautiful country.
+I enjoyed the quality of cheese used, the softness of the preparation, the adequate quantity of sweetness, and the warmth of the mix.
 I've been ordering that for years now and experiencing the same unique taste.
-Bread and croissant on the other hand were not the freshest, on today's flight.
+Bread and croissants, on the other hand, were not the freshest on today's flight.

-Their new individual water cups served with a tight closed aluminum lid also impressed me.
-Being a part of Skyteam has driven MEA to abide further by international standards, changing many things to the better.
+Their new individual water cups, served with a tight-closed aluminum lid, also impressed me.
+Being a part of SkyTeam has driven MEA to abide further by international standards, changing many things for the better.
 PS: Yes, they are produced in Cyprus cause no local company has the technology to produce them yet.
-Hold your horses people, this will change as soon as our local water companies will be ready to do it.
+Hold your horses, people, this will change as soon as our local water companies are ready to do it.
 While leaving the plane, I was able to grab a copy of the Business class menu, which has also been changed.
-No more pictures, but a simple classy menu with a single story of a Lebanese dish.
+No more pictures, but a simple, classy menu with a single story of a Lebanese dish.
 But does it have to be so serious?
-They are traveling through business class; they are not actually in a business meeting... so why can't they also enjoy the colorful layout and news of the economy travelers.
+They are traveling through business class; they are not actually in a business meeting... so why can't they also enjoy the colorful layout and news of the economy travelers?

 Middle_East_Airlines_New_Menu27